The Nomad PBA Task Sequence steps are not designed for use with offline USMT or WinPE.

-NomadBranch.exeservice command-line.
-When run, it places a request for a network share and size associated with it.
-It must only be used within a task sequence.
+NomadBranch.exeservice argument-line.
+When run, it locates and connects to the share associated with it.
+It is only for use in a task sequence.

 It takes the following format:

-- <name> is used to identify the shared cache and must be used in the rest of the PBA NMDS commands.
+- <name> is used to identify the shared cache and must be the same as the one used in the NMDS_POLL argument that initially requested the share, i.e. usually the value of the %PBAComputerName% the task sequence variable.
 This may be up to 40 characters, consisting of 0-9 and A-Z characters, and is case insensitive.
-Subsequent calls to NMDS_POLL with the same name will return the same share details as the first call.

 Storing the result

-NomadPackageLocator.exe sets up task sequence environment variables automatically.
-The equivalent of the above command is simply:
+However, NomadPackageLocator.exe sets up task sequence environment variables automatically.
+The equivalent of the above argument is simply: